flyteorg/flytesnacks/docs/index.md

 your code-base, provided that the *decorated function is at the top-level scope of the module*.

-This means that you can invoke tasks and workflows as regular Python methods and even import and use them in other Python modules or scripts.
+This means that you can invoke tasks and workflows as regular Python functions and even import and use them in other Python modules or scripts.

 :::{note}